Debt Relief Options for Getting Out of Debt

 The best way to find the debt relief option that best suits your personal financial situation is to speak with a licenced debt specialist called an Insolvency Trustee.

 A Licensed Insolvency Trustee is someone who is registered and licenced by the federal government to inform and act on behalf of those in debt.

 Licensed Insolvency Trustees may deal with bankruptcies but they will not force you down this route unless it is right for your financial situation.

-A Licenced Insolvency Trustee will speak with you about all of the debt relief options available to you and will help you to make a decision based on your own financial situation while taking into consideration your preferences.
+A Licensed Insolvency Trustee will speak with you about all of the debt relief options available to you and will help you to make a decision based on your own financial situation while taking into consideration your preferences.

-It will cost you nothing to have a Licenced Insolvency Trustee review your financial situation and if you do decide to go ahead with one of their debt-relief options then their fee will be taken directly from the repayments you make to your creditors.
+It will cost you nothing to have a Licensed Insolvency Trustee review your financial situation and if you do decide to go ahead with one of their debt-relief options then their fee will be taken directly from the repayments you make to your creditors.

 Credit counselling is a great first-step debt-relief option and will help you to get a hold of your financial situation.

 A credit counsellor will help you to understand your debt and will also be able to provide you with guidance about money-management and ways that you can tackle your debts on your own.

 If you have multiple debts or are struggling to pay a debt with a very high-interest rate, then your credit counsellor may be able to help you to consolidate your debts and to freeze your interest rates.

 If you can’t keep up with the number of payments you need to make a month and find yourself missing deadlines then debt consolidation could be the answer.